cinzinga/cinzinga.github.io/_posts/2020-07-13-Bug-Bounty.md

 -	Background checked on BugCrowd (NGPT eligible)
 -	Four critical submission (SQLi)
 -	Applied and accepted to Synack Red Team
--	Enough rewards to buy 100x Burp Pro licenses
+-	Enough rewards to buy 100 years of Burp Pro licenses

 Ironically enough in this time I have never submitted a paid bug to HackerOne.
 This is on my to-do list and I feel as though I need to become more established there; however, with two other sites to hack for I find my time is limited.